 Don’t be scared to speak what’s on your mind.
 It’s OK to disagree and see things differently.

-This doesn’t mean being a bitch about it or completely steamrolling your partner.
-Make sure you’re using healthy, respectful, and productive ways to communicate – which includes dealing with your emotions and communicating clearly.
+This doesn’t mean being a jerk about it or completely steamrolling each other.
+Make sure you’re using healthy, respectful, and productive ways to communicate.
+Which includes dealing with your emotions and communicating clearly.

 Biting your tongue or trying to avoid disagreement won’t help you create the change you’re looking for, and will only make resentment fester.
 And that shit is toxic to your relationship.